NitishQuovantis/AnimatingBottomBar/README.md

 Property | Description | Default
 | --- | --- | --- |
-label             | Title of the tabbar                 | empty icon              | Object of active and inactive icons | {selected: null, unselected: null}
+label             | Title of the tabbar                 | empty icons             | Object of active and inactive icons | {selected: null, unselected: null}
 route             | Route to navigate to                | null activeTintColor   | Tint color when tab is selected     | null inactiveTintColor | Tint color when tab is not selected | null